nkawaller/notes/README.md

 ```
 go run compileBinaries.go
 ```
-For right now, this command actually compiles both binaries, generates the static site, and copies the css file over to the `deploy/static` directory.

 ### Generate New Static Site

+Run the following command to generate the static site, and copy the css file over to the `deploy/static` directory.

 ```
-./bin/staticgen
+go run buildSite.go
 ```

 ### Test

-Run the tests with:
+From the root directory run all tests with:

 ```
 go test ./...